 FAQs

-Plara or Padaek is a fermented sauce made from small fish, rice bran, and salt and fermented for months.
-The sauce is commonly used in many Laos, Isaan, and Thai dishes.
+Plara or Padaek is a fermented sauce made from small fish, rice bran, and salt.
+It is fermented for months and is commonly used in many Laos, Isaan, and Thai dishes.

 Laos Som Tum is similar to the famous Thai Papaya salad.
 It's a dish that originated from Laos, and Isaan then migrated throughout Thailand to become the world-famous salad it is today.
 The difference between Thai and Lao Som Tum is that Lao Som Tams are more flavorful and spicy and use more fermented ingredients like Padaek (fermented fish), shrimp paste, crab paste, and fish sauce.

-Som Tum in Thai translates to "Sour Pounding," referring to the pounding method used to make the salad using lots of sour, tangy, sweet, and savory flavors from various sauces.
+Som Tum in Thai translates to "Sour Pounding," referring to the pounding method used to make the salad, which uses lots of sour, tangy, sweet, and savory flavors from various sauces.

 Som Tam is traditionally made in a clay mortar and pestle using green papaya.
-Som tam can be made with many fruit and vegetables, using Asian cucumbers, green beans, carrots, apples, mangoes, pineapple, watermelon, and so on!
+However, it can be made with many fruits and vegetables, including Asian cucumbers, green beans, carrots, apples, mangoes, pineapple, and watermelon.

-These dishes and ingredients can be served with Spicy Lao papaya salad for the traditional food pairing.
-Chicken wings, pork belly, fried fish, grilled beef or pork, pork rind, or fish balls.
+For a traditional food pairing, these dishes and ingredients can be served with Spicy Lao papaya salad: chicken wings, pork belly, fried fish, grilled beef or pork, pork rind, or fish balls.

 More Thai Recipes You’ll Love!